 Romanesque cemetery chapel of St. Giles was erected probably at the beginning of the 12th century or, possibly, judging by the St. Giles dedication, at the end of the eleventh century, when the cult of this saint gained popularity.
 According to tradition, its foundation was attributed to Prince Władysław Herman and his wife Judyta, while the second legend mentioned Piotr Dunin as the founder.

 The church was to be renovated in 1440 by the Poznań bishop Andrzej of Bnin, but it is probably an error resulting from the incorrect reading of the date 1140 engraved on the stone, which was, however, made already in the early modern period.
 The renovation and reconstruction of the church was certainly carried out in 1605.
-In 1791 the church was destroyed by fire and for several years it became unprotected.
-It was not rebuilt until 1802, when a brick apse was added in place of the older presbytery, and the western facade of the church was crowned with a pseudo-Baroque gable.
-The first restoration works took place at the temple in 1929.
+The documents mentioned the church in Krobia in 1569 as a chapel.

 Różański A., Jednoprzestrzenne kościoły romańskie z terenu Wielkopolski, Poznań 2010.

 Świechowski Z., Architektura romańska w Polsce, Warszawa 2000.

 Tomala J., Murowana architektura romańska i gotycka w Wielkopolsce, tom 1, architektura sakralna, Kalisz 2007.

 Tomaszewski A., Romańskie kościoły z emporami zachodnimi na obszarze Polski, Czech i Węgier, Wrocław 1974.